 Equality in the workplace is everyone’s business.
 It comes from people of all backgrounds working together to activate change.

-We can't stress it enough: you need to move beyond diversity to equity and inclusion.
-As we wrote above, organizations that focus on the value of equity and inclusion, in addition to diversity, typically enjoy superior performance as compared with peer organizations that do not.
+We can’t stress it enough: you need to move beyond diversity to equity and inclusion.
+As written above, organizations that focus on the value of equity and inclusion, in addition to diversity, typically enjoy superior performance as compared with peer organizations that do not.
 But it takes a solid strategy.
 Here are 5 Ways to Launch a Diversity and Inclusion Communication Strategy at Work.

 Equity in the workplace recognizes that it’s our differences that make people unique.
 Equity-centric businesses consider individual needs and develop new structures that take into account the disadvantages faced by minority groups.

 Inclusion is when all of your employees feel like they belong and have the opportunity to voice their opinions.
-Subsequently, they don’t feel excluded on the basis of their identity, and they see themselves reflected in your company values.
+Subsequently, they don’t feel excluded on the basis of their identity, and they see themselves reflected in your company’s values.

 Again using our own example, Staffbase actively encourages employees to bring their whole selves to work, and invites them to share their voices.
-During Pride month we asked an array of employees the question, "What does Pride mean to you?"
+During Pride month we asked an array of employees the question, “What does Pride mean to you?”
 We then shared the responses with the entire company in our employee app.
+For Pride 2024, we even encouraged the sharing of furry friends in Pride attire.

 3. Break your belonging barriers

-A sense of belonging means people don't have to edit who they are to fit in at work.
-In doing so, they can focus their all on the task at hand, and are more likely to stick around longer.
+A sense of belonging means people don’t have to edit who they are to fit in at work.
+In doing so, they can focus their all on the task at hand and are more likely to stick around longer.

 Action: Listen carefully to your employees about the blockers to belonging — big or small.
 Communicate to everyone about how they can influence an environment where everyone belongs.